1300 088 065

 Subcontractor

 Subcontractors can be employed on both a regular PAYG or self-employed contractor basis.
-Subcontractors are very common in the construction, mining and real estate industry, with many working a job that has been externally commissioned.
+Subcontractors are very common in the construction, mining, and real estate industries, with many working jobs that have been externally commissioned.
 How your income is treated really comes down to how you are paid.
-Do you receive payslips (if so, you are PAYG) or invoice your employer (if so, you are considered self-employed)?
+Do you receive payslips?
+If so, you are PAYG.
+Do you invoice your employer?
+If so, you are considered self-employed.

 How to get a Home Loan on Contractor Income infographic